eccrypt/majilis_mobile_frontend/README.md

 - **Splash Screen**: Branded loading screen with automatic transition
 - **Reusable Components**: Modular UI components for consistent design
 - **Custom Hooks**: Shared logic for AsyncStorage and app state management
+- **Separated Styles**: Each component/screen has its own styles file for better organization
 - **TypeScript**: Full type safety across the application
 - **Modular Architecture**: Easy to extend and maintain